fcassft/fcassft.github.io/README.md

 Contact A Croft for further information on fcassft@fzipft.com

-Downloadable of the website - documentation and installation files
+Downloadable from the website - documentation and installation files